dotnet/csharplang/proposals/unbound-generic-types-in-nameof.md

 the choice has no effect on the evaluation of the expression?"
 It's very odd to require something to be specified within an operand when it has no impact on the result.
 Notably, `typeof` does not suffer from this limitation.

-It's not just about code that better expresses itself.
+This is also not simply about brevity and simplicity.
 Once some arbitrary type argument has been chosen in a `nameof` expression, such as `object?`, changing a constraint on a type parameter can break uses of `nameof` unnecessarily.
 Insult becomes added to injury in this scenario.
 Satisfying the type parameter can sometimes require declaring a dummy class to implement an interface which is constraining the type parameter.
 Now there's